svssathvik7/docs/docs/developers/sdk/nodejs/SwapAndInitiate.md

 :::note
 The user must remain online during the swap process.
 If they leave, the transaction will pause and resume once they're back online.
 :::

-## Tips

-- **Error handling**: Always validate responses and handle errors gracefully to ensure a smooth user experience.
-- **React hooks**: If you're using our **React hooks**, this process is already streamlined for you.
-Just call `swapAndInitiate` with the necessary parameters and let it handle the rest.